almereyda/awesome-starred/README.md

 - [mementoweb/timegate](https://github.com/mementoweb/timegate) - A Memento TimeGate
 - [jnphilipp/gpgmail](https://github.com/jnphilipp/gpgmail) - Encrypt/Decrypt GPG/MIME emails.
 - [telekom/das-schiff](https://github.com/telekom/das-schiff) - This is home of Das Schiff - Deutsche Telekom Technik's engine for Kubernetes Cluster as a Service (CaaS) in on-premise environment on top of bare-metal servers and VMs.
-- [bkram/qnapdisplay](https://github.com/bkram/qnapdisplay) - Qnap lcd display python module, features both writing to the display as wel as reading keypresses from the panel keys.
-It was developed on a Qnap TS-459 and a TS-453A, but it will most likely also work on some other models as well.
+- [bkram/qnapdisplay](https://github.com/bkram/qnapdisplay) - Qnap lcd  python module, features both writing to the display as wel as reading keypresses from the panel keys.
+It was developed on a Qnap TS-459 and a TS-453A, it works on some other models as well.
 - [Rudd-O/zfs-tools](https://github.com/Rudd-O/zfs-tools) - ZFS synchronization and snapshotting tools
 - [fearedbliss/bliss-zfs-scripts](https://github.com/fearedbliss/bliss-zfs-scripts) - ZFS Snapshot & Backup Management Scripts
 - [fbrundu/py_session](https://github.com/fbrundu/py_session) - Print session information